jkeohan/rctr-9-8-20/w09d18/intro-to-testing-in-react.md

 ```

-Copy the following code into `Counter.test.js`.
+Copy the following code into `Counter.test.js` to get us started.

 ```js